Shared inbound email for teams

 How long does setup take?

-The basic setup is lightweight: create a workspace, add a project, then create the addresses your team wants to reuse.
+The basic setup is lightweight: create a project, then create the addresses your team wants to reuse.
+Most teams are up in under five minutes.

 Get started